spatiotemporal-data/spatiotemporal-data.github.io/Chicago-mobility/taxi-data.md

 within the folder `Boundaries_Community_Areas`.

-Then it is not hard to use `geopandas` and `matplotlib` packages to visualize the boundaries of community areas.
+Then it is not hard to use `geopandas` and `matplotlib` packages in Python to visualize the boundaries of community areas.

 ```python
 import geopandas as gpd